 Teacher discipline in Alberta

-Alberta is the only Canadian province where a teachers’ union has the sole responsibility for overseeing complaints of alleged unprofessional conduct and professional competence filed against their union members.
+Previously, Alberta was the only Canadian province where a teachers’ union had the sole responsibility for overseeing complaints of alleged unprofessional conduct and professional incompetence filed against their union members.

 Other professions within Alberta have professional regulatory organizations that oversee matters of professional discipline for their members such as nurses, some doctors, and social workers.
 These organizations are self-regulated and are not part of the union, where one might exist.

-Very few teachers in Alberta experience the teacher discipline process.
-When this process does take place, it must be fair, effective, and transparent.
+Very few teachers in Alberta go through the teacher discipline process.
+When this process does take place, it must be fair, effective and transparent.

 Numbers at a glance

 - ~53,000 total practicing teachers and teacher leaders in Alberta.

 - ~46,000 members of the Alberta Teachers’ Association employed in public, separate and francophone school authorities.